r1stw/tghs/README.md

 1. Clone
 2. Create `config.json` (example -- `config_example.json`)
 3. Write in config:
-   - port
+   - port for server
+   - add repositories data to `projects`:

-   - to projects: `repo_name: path_to_repo` (absolute or relative from tornado-git-http-server folder) per project
+     `"repo_name": "path_to_repo"` per your project (where "path_to_repo" is absolute or relative from tornado-git-http-server folder)

+     Folder `/repos/` is already gitignored, so you can put projects there.
-   - to users: `username: password` per user
+   - add users data to `users`:

+     `"username": "password"` per user.

+     Auth scheme is very simple: all users will have access to all projects.

+   - Example of `config.py`:

+     ```
+     {
+        "port": 5555,
+        "projects": {
+          "project1": "./repos/project1",
+          "project2": "/home/user/project2"
+        },
+        "users": {
+          "username": "qwertypass"
+          }
+        }
+      }
+     ```

+   - Server automatically reloads data from config everytime when it modified.
+No restart is needed.
 4. run tghs.py